Find the best collection of mosaic knitting patterns here in this free pattern round up – makes of all types and for all skill levels!

 25 Amazing FREE Mosaic Knitting Patterns

-Mosaic stitch can be a bit stiffer than it’s colorwork cousins, which is a great quality to have in a basket.
-This fun checkerboard mosaic pattern reminds me of a picnic basket and the bright green palette is like the sweet taste of spring.
-The pattern is knit in the round and it features an icord drawstring.
+Mosaic stitch, which is great for creating a bit stiffer texture than its colorwork cousins, is a great quality to have in a basket.
+This fun checkerboard mosaic pattern reminds me of a picnic basket, and the bright green palette is like the sweet taste of spring.
+The pattern is knit in the round and it features a cord drawstring.

 Designer: Margie Dougherty for Knitting Today